SugarmanZhu/RSS_Vercel/README.md

 ### Parameter

-A limit parameter must be added to the URL to specify the number of feeds to fetch.
+A parameter must be added to the URL to specify the number of feeds to fetch.

 ### Browser